daypunk/punkdoku/README.md

 ### UI Architecture
 - Bubble Tea model: `Model` manages board state, timer, auto‑check, input flashes, and history.
 - Lipgloss styles: centralized in `internal/ui/styles.go` and `internal/theme/theme.go` for consistent colors.
 - The grid uses Unicode box‑drawing characters with rounded outer corners.
-3×3 separators share the difficulty color; Hard and Nightmare use a gradient.
+3×3 separators share the difficulty color; Hard and Lunatic use a gradient.
 - The timer and status fields are formatted with fixed widths to avoid horizontal jitter; the game panel is centered.

 ### Layout Stability